 Who is 'Kiwipedo'?
-NZ man involved in dark web child exploitation loses name suppression
+NZ man in dark web child exploitation loses name suppression

 Hutton's trial took a dramatic turn yesterday when after nearly a week of witness testimony he pleaded guilty to two charges before Judge Allan Roberts in the Auckland District Court.

-He admitted that between January 13, 2015, and February 20, 2015, he had attempted to enter into a dealing involving a person under 18 for sexual exploitation.
+He admitted that between January 13, 2015, and February 20, 2015, he had attempted to enter into a deal involving a person under 18 for sexual exploitation.

 Hutton also accepted that in early 2015 he was in possession of 417 objectionable images.

+Unlike the "Clearnet" that people use every day, the dark web conceals the identity of its users with additional measures.

-Within that area people can buy drugs, guns and explosives but it was also popular with individuals wanting to trade in child exploitation material, one New Zealand police officer said.
+Within the dark web people can buy drugs, guns and explosives, but it was also popular with individuals wanting to trade in child exploitation material, one New Zealand police officer said.

 "It's the worst of humanity that you see."